Don Moore

 Battles/Campaigns: France

-This story was first published in the Charlotte Sun newspaper, Port Charlotte, Florida on Monday, May 21, 2010 and is republished with permission.
+This story was first published in the Charlotte Sun newspaper, Port Charlotte, Fla. on Monday, May 21, 2010 and is republished with permission.

-Click here to view the War Tales Facebook fan page.
+Click here to view the War Tales fan page on FaceBook.

 Leave a Reply